-A student may withdraw from an individual class after the schedule adjustment period and by the last day to drop an individual course and receive a "W." The last day to drop an individual course during a regular term is two weeks prior to the end of the term.
+A student may withdraw from an individual class after the schedule adjustment period and by the last day to drop an individual course and receive a "W." The student must also drop any co-requisite classes at that time.
+The last day to drop an individual course during a regular term is two weeks prior to the end of the term.
 The university calendar lists specific dates for withdrawal.